Davide-sd/sympy-plot-backends/doc/source/install.rst

    4. Restart ``jupyter notebook``
    5. Open the previous notebook and execute the plot command.

-Refer to the :ref:`tutorials` for a starter guide on using the plotting backends or to the :ref:`functions` to visualize the output of some of the plotting functions.
+Refer :ref:`functions` to explore visualize the output of some of the plotting functions, or to the :ref:`tutorials` for a starter guide on using the plotting backends.

 Installing Mayavi